pingerino/sel4bench/README.md

 hot cache benchmark of a EDF and CFS user level scheduler implementation

+## aes

+benchmarks timeout fault handling in a passive aes server

 ## smp

 This is an intra-core ipc round-trip benchmark to check overhead of the kernel synchronization on ipc throughput.